nalej/docs/tutorials/endtoendtutorial.md

 - Having devices implies some kind of communication between the device and the server.
 For that we will use **MQTT**, with a global instance (the broker) in the server and a local instance (a client) in each device.

 - Lastly, we need something that can deliver the MQTT messages to Elastic easily.
-This will be solved by a **Beat**.
+This will be solved by a **Beat**, a MQTTBeat specifically.

-So, as we said, we would need two service groups, the `core` (which will have Kibana, ElasticSearch, the Beat and the core instance of MQTT) and the `gateway` (which will have the local instance of MQTT).
+So we will need only one service group, the `core`, which will have Kibana, ElasticSearch, the Beat and an instance of MQTT.
 The `groups` part of the descriptor, then, would look like this:

 ```json
  "groups": [